-The VP-31MX-35 H camera provides the Short Exposure Mode which allows you to set a shorter exposure time than the normal Exposure Mode.
+The VC-17MX-61 H and VC-31MX-35 H cameras provide the Short Exposure Mode which allows you to set a shorter exposure time than the normal Exposure Mode.
 The available setting range of the exposure time (refer to Table 8.2 Minimum and Maximum Exposure Time Setting) and the Exposure Offset values (Table 8.1 Exposure Offset) vary depending on the Short Exposure Mode setting.